sergioburdisso/pyss3/docs/paper/paper.md

 # Implementation

 `PySS3` was coded to be compatible with Python 2 and Python 3 as well as with different operating systems, such as Linux, macOS, and Microsoft Windows.
-To ensure this compatibility holds whenever the source code is updated, we have configured and linked the github repository with the Travis CI service.
+To ensure this compatibility holds whenever the source code is updated, we have configured and linked the Github repository with the Travis CI service.
 This service automatically runs the test scripts using different operating systems and versions of Python whenever new code is pushed to the repository.

 The package is composed of one main module and three submodules.[^more_info] The main module is called `pyss3` and contains the classifier's implementation _per se_ in a class called `SS3`.
-This class not only implements the "plain-vanilla" version of the classifier [@burdisso2019] but also different variations, such as the one introduced later by the same authors [@burdisso2019-tss3], which allows SS3 to recognize important word n-grams on the fly.
+This class not only implements the "plain-vanilla" version of the classifier [@burdisso2019] but also different variations, such as the one introduced later by Burdisso _et al._ [@burdisso2019-tss3], which allows SS3 to recognize important word n-grams on the fly.
-As the reader will notice in the example shown in the next section, this class exposes a clear and simple API that is similar to that of _Scikit-learn_ models .
+As the reader will notice in the example shown in the next section, this class exposes a clear and simple API that is similar to that of _Scikit-learn_ models [@pedregosa2011scikit].
 For instance, it provides standard methods like `fit()` and `predict()` for  training and classification, respectively.[^api_doc]
 Finally, the three submodules, `pyss3.server`, `pyss3.cmd_line`, and `pyss3.util`, provide a collection of useful tools and utility functions such as, for instance, those related to data loading, evaluation or, as will be shown in the next section,  "live" testing the models.

 [^more_info]: A more detailed description of the package is given in the official documentation ([https://pyss3.rtfd.io](https://pyss3.rtfd.io)).
 Additionally, an extended version of this paper can be found in ArXiv[@burdisso2019pyss3].